How to generate an LDA Topic Model for Text Analysis

 #topic_guess = df_topic_keywords.iloc[np.argmax(topic_probability_scores), Topics]

-return infer_topic, topic, topic_probability_scores
+return infer_topic, topic, topic_probability_scores# Predict the topic

 mytext = ["Very Useful in diabetes age 30.
 I need control sugar. thanks Good deal"]